Multitenant KEDA

 4. Create ScaledObjects

 Section titled “4.
-Create ScaledObjects”Create ScaledObjects in tenant namespaces as usual - they’ll be picked up by the correct operator automatically.
+Create ScaledObjects”Create ScaledObjects in tenant namespaces as usual; they’re picked up by the correct operator automatically.

 apiVersion: keda.sh/v1alpha1kind: ScaledObjectmetadata: name: my-scaledobject namespace: foospec: scaleTargetRef: name: my-deployment triggers: - type: prometheus metadata: serverAddress: http://prometheus.monitoring.svc:9090 query: sum(rate(http_requests_total{namespace="foo"}[2m])) threshold: "100"Helm Values Reference